| | Introduction | Types of interest rates | Impacts of interest rates | Summary | Definitions | Return to Marketing Principles page

 Agricultural credit is a proportion of the total business and household credit demand.
 Interest rates on farm loans are mainly decided outside of the agricultural sector.
 However, farm-lending rates vary at the micro-level with respect to financial conditions of the borrower, lender risk-bearing ability, borrower and lender maturity, borrower and lender liquidity and size of the agricultural loan.

-Interest rates affect agricultural markets in three major ways.
-The first is the effect on costs of holding inventory.
-The second is the effect on investment decisions such as land, machinery and input purchases.
-The third is overall farm business risk associated with possible rising interest rates.
+Interest rates affect agricultural markets in three major ways, costs of holding inventory, effect on investment decisions such as land, machinery and input purchases and overall farm business risk associated with possible rising interest rates.

-Interest expenses on holding inventory could have a significant impact on farm profitability and associated agribusinesses.
-The cost of holding inventory is the interest paid if the business has debt or the interest that would have been collected, usually called opportunity cost, if the inventory had been sold.
-In practice, interest rates can vary in a large range from five to six per cent for operating loans to 18 to 24 per cent for short-term loans from agri-businesses.
-High interest rates usually result in additional financial burden for agribusinesses.
+Costs - Interest expenses on holding inventory could have a significant impact on farm profitability and associated agribusinesses.
+The cost of holding inventory is the interest paid if the business has debt or the interest that would have been collected, usually called opportunity costs, if the inventory had been sold.
+In practice, interest rates can vary in a large range from four to six per cent for operating loans to 18 to 24 per cent for short-term loans from agri-businesses.
+High interest rates usually result in additional financial burden for agribusinesses

-Interest costs must be included in the calculation of any cost of production analysis as well.
+Interest costs must be included in the calculation of any cost of production analysis.
 For example, when determining the breakeven for feeder cattle, the interest cost for purchasing the calves must be included in the analysis.
 Even if the calves come from within the operation, the interest foregone from the sale of the calves should be included in the cost calculation.

 Interest rates are a key determinant of agricultural land values.
 In most cases, farmland prices are determined by the relationships between expected earnings and interest rates.
 Higher interest rates will lower the expected earnings by making borrowing and cost of production more costly.
-Interest rates are critical in considering the base of wealth in agriculture, since according to Statistics Canada, farmland and buildings account for 53% of all farm assets in Canada and 58% in Alberta.
+Interest rates are critical in considering the base of wealth in agriculture, since farmland and buildings account for over half of all farm assets in Canada.

 Interest rate risk